strong-roots-capital/dom-ts/readme.md

 - Expected DOM functions.
 - Additional utility functions.

-## Primary differences from DOM methods
+## Primary differences

 - Methods returning `E | null` are transformed to `Option<E>`
 - Methods returning `nodelist<E>` are transformed to `Array<E>`
+- Inserting an already existing node into the DOM doesn't work.
+Instead, delete it first.